sergioaten/py-azure-role-assignments/README.md

 - `-o, --output`: (Optional) Output file format.
 It will create output.csv/json file in the current directory (choices: json, csv).

 ## Examples
+Get role assignments for a user in a specific subscription and save the output in CSV format
 ```
 python main.py -n example@example.com#EXT#@contoso.onmicrosoft.com -t user -s 00000000-0000-0000-0000-000000000000 -o csv
 ```
+Get role assignments for a service principal in all subscriptions and save the output in CSV and JSON format
 ```
 python main.py -n APP-TEST -t servicePrincipal -o csv -o json
 ```
+Get role assignments for a group in all subscriptions
 ```
 python main.py -n "AZ-ADMINS" -t group
 ```